Miller: Baby was a turning point

 "I'm still whoever I was.
 Maybe more mature, but the same.
 So amongst that ignorant, ridiculous area of my industry, I'm sure opinions of me have changed because I'm a mother now."

-Sienna is appearing in the Clint Eastwood-directed film American Sniper, opposite Bradley Cooper.
+Miller is appearing in the Clint Eastwood-directed film American Sniper, opposite Bradley Cooper.

 She said she regrets having to be a witness in last year's Old Bailey hacking trial against former News of the World editors Andy Coulson and Rebecca Brooks because it returned her to being front-page news, with her name also linked to James Bond actor Daniel Craig, according to the Observer magazine.

-Sienna, who was filming in Boston and gave evidence over a webcam, recalled: "We spoke after Jude had done his (testimony) and he said, 'Do not do it.
+Miller, who was filming in Boston and gave evidence over a webcam, recalled: "We spoke after Jude had done his (testimony) and he said, 'Do not do it.
 Get out of it'.
 And I couldn't."

 She said: "Somehow what came out of that was that I'd been having these affairs.
 Which was not the case.
 And suddenly Jude and I were on the cover of the newspaper again.
 And the timeline was all off.
 You know, it was just horrible to be back there.